mittelmark/tmdoc/README.md

 - 2025-09-14 0.11.0
 - 2025-09-XX 0.12.0
     - support for LaTeX quations using [https://math.vercel.app](https://math.vercel.app)
-    - suport for embedding Youtube videos creating an iframe
+    - support for embedding Youtube videos creating an iframe
+    - support for embedding citations based on BibteX files

 ## TODO

 - kroki code chunk support  (done)
-- bibtex citation support (citer package) using `[@ref]` syntax
+- bibtex citation support (citer package) using `[@ref]` syntax (done)
-- test cases with examples for Markdown, LaTeX, and Tcl Man page format.
+- test cases with examples for Markdown, LaTeX, and Tcl Man page format (done).
 - R code chunk with default opening a png file and adding dev.off so automatic generation  of, as well  use of  save.image  and load for  keeping  sessions between chunks